 - Pull Mom’s heartstrings.
 Hand write or print the Box of Love poem.

-Add an Educational Twist
+An Educational Twist

 Use this project as an opportunity to chat with your child.
 Before they begin painting hold up the box front facing forward and ask, “What shape is this?”
 The logical response is “a square.”
 Now hold the box side facing and repeat the question.
 Suddenly from a side perspective the box is a rectangle.
 Let this open the door to a variety of “things are not always what they seem” conversations.